aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Seedling.md

 - y position set to the `height` value before this action
 - animstate set to 26 (`AirTackle`)
 - `FastWoosh` sound plays
-- Over the course of 1 / 0.055 frames (~18.181818 frames), position moves to its current position + 0.75 in x via a BeizierCurve3 with a ymax of -0.01
+- Over the course of 1 / 0.055 frames (~18.181818 frames), this enemy moves to its current position + 0.75 in x via a BeizierCurve3 with a ymax of -0.01
 - animstate set to 100
 - Yield for 0.2 seconds
 - animstate set to 26 (`AirTackle`)
 - `Turn2` sound plays
-- Over the course of 1 / 0.07 frames (~14.285714 frames), position lerps to `playerdata[playertargetID]` position + (0.0, 1.0, -0.1)
+- Over the course of 1 / 0.07 frames (~14.285714 frames), this enemy moves to `playerdata[playertargetID]` position + (0.0, 1.0, -0.1) via a lerp
 - DoDamage call 1 happens
 - Yield for 0.15 seconds
 - `height` set to 0.2
 - animstate set to 1 (`Walk`)
-- Over the course of 1 / 0.045 frames (~22.22222 frames), position lerps to its position before the BeizierCurve3 movement earlier
+- Over the course of 1 / 0.045 frames (~22.22222 frames), this enemy moves to its position before the BeizierCurve3 movement earlier via a lerp
 - y position is set to 0.0
 - `height` is restored to its value before this action
 - Yield for 0.2 seconds